Canon 100D vs 800D

 - More heavily discounted: Has been available for much longer (launched in March 2013).

-Reasons to prefer the Canon EOS 800D:
+Advantages of the Canon EOS 800D:

 - More detail: Has more megapixels (24 vs 17.9MP), which boosts linear resolution by 16%.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.